 - New sites to see

 - Water- river, intercoastal and beach

 - A church we already knew we would enjoy

 - Two of our kids living in the area

 As we considered where to move, Jacksonville became a natural option.
 So we decided to begin taking the option seriously of making a major life change.

 How God Moved

-As God began selling off our business properties after Kyle listed them in the early summer, in mid-July we thought we probably ought to list the house because things seemed to be moving faster than expected.
+As God began selling off our business properties in the early summer, by mid-July we thought we probably ought to list the house because things seemed to be moving faster than expected.
 Within 2 weeks, we had a signed contract and 30 days to move out.

 Now things were getting serious!

 I left Tallahassee for the first of 2 trips to Jacksonville to look for a rental home.
 On the second trip, I found something more than just suitable, but fun and adventuresome!